There are moments of frustration, like when my blood sugar refuses to go down, no matter what I do.

 Like when my low blood sugar leaves me shaking and sweating and reaching for food in a blind fear fueled by the “diabetes what-ifs?”

 These are the longest moments of my life and leave me spent and discouraged.

 There are momentary lapses of reason which usually involve pasta.

 These momentary lapses of reason usually lead to diabetes inertia which make me feel like I I am walking through J-E-L-L-O.

 There are momentous moments pertaining to pizza and or cupcakes & achieving Blood Sugar Nirvana.

 There are moments of acceptance - More than moments, because I accepted my diabetes a long time ago.
 Diabetes acceptance has turned into diabetes ownership.

-And there are those moments in between where I’m not aware of the diabetes monkey on my back- because it’s been it’s there longer than it hasn’t – it’s become part of me.
+And there are those moments in between, where I’m blissfully unaware of the diabetes monkey on my back- because it’s been it’s there longer than it hasn’t – and it has become part of me.

 But the moment I hear of a newly diagnosed person with diabetes – acceptance goes out the window and the diabetes monkey on my back breaks my heart and makes me fight even harder.

-But whatever the moment is - I know I'm not alone in the moment.
+But whatever the moment is - I know I am not the only one.